 Santa Maria Novella is one of the top landmarks in Florence and one of the most important and famous churches in the city.

-The work went on well into the 14th century, which explains why the church mixes different architectural styles, including elements of gothic architecture and Reinassance art.
+However, it only came to completion in the 14th century, reason why the church mixes different architectural styles, including elements of gothic architecture and Reniassance art.

 Santa Maria Novella is wonderful inside and out.